What to Do if Your Child Eats Toothpaste

 Signs Your Child Ingested Too Much Toothpaste

 If your child eats a lot of toothpaste and therefore ingests too much fluoride, they will most likely get an upset stomach and vomit.
 If this is the case, we recommend calling your dentist and poison control right away.
-They may also experience dental fluorosis which can affect the appearance of tooth enamel.
+They may also experience dental fluorosis, which appears as faint white or brown streaks on permanent teeth.
 However, this is highly unlikely unless an excessive amount of fluoride is consumed.

 If you have any questions about your child’s toothpaste, please feel free to contact Jackson Smiles Family Dentistry.
 Our team is more than happy to answer them and help you get the information you need!